Rabosa616/BSselector/project/twitch1.md

 my opinion

-* be always consistent (all developers)
+* play as a team, bein always consistent, without anarchy
 * start with something simple (use BS selector)
-* feel free to change if required
+* be flexible: feel free to adapt / change if required (all together)

 ---